Electron correlations in Mn$_x$Ga$_{1-x}$As as seen by resonant electron spectroscopy and dynamical mean field theory: Methods

 Valence band spectra were recorded at two photon energies, one on the 2p$_{3/2}$ absorption peak (A in the inset of Fig.~\ref{fig:Mn_exp_spectrum}), the other 2 eV below the peak (B in the inset of Fig.~\ref{fig:Mn_exp_spectrum}), and the Mn-3d resonant emission was obtained from the difference between the two spectra.
 In a previous study \cite{rader04prb69:075202} corresponding structures were extracted by combining spectra from (Ga,Mn)As and clean GaAs obtained at the same excitation energy.
 The main advantage of the procedure adopted here is that it avoids artifacts that inevitably arise due to different surface states on different surfaces.
 In the extraction of difference spectra it is of course important, particularly in the most dilute cases, that the spectra are properly normalized and aligned in energy.
 This was accomplished by including the Ga-3d peak in the recorded energy range.
 By means of this peak the spectra could be aligned with a precision of 1 meV, and the normalization was checked via the absence of any systematic structures in the energy region of Ga-3d emission.
 For the most dilute cases it turned out that thermal effects, mainly associated with gradual monochromator heating had to be taken into account.
 To minimize these effects, the recording time for each pair of spectra was reduced to about 2 minutes.
 To achieve reasonable statistics, a number of difference spectra (typically 50-100) were added after proper alignment.
+In contrast to the recently published hard X-ray photo-emission from (Ga,Mn)As~\cite{gray12natmat11:957}, the present data are quite surface sensitive due to the relatively short electron mean free path (around 1.5 nm).
+However, due to the rapidly falling Mn-3d/As-4p cross section ratio with increasing photon energy~\cite{scofield73ucrl:51326} the emission from Mn-3d in Ref.~\onlinecite{gray12natmat11:957} is hardly discernible.
+In contrast, under the resonant conditions used here the Mn 3d emission is enhanced selectively and dominates the spectrum for samples with Mn concentrations above 1\%.